Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 Your application is now ready to be deployed to the cloud to be used by your clients.

-Before deploying your application, you can change the randomly-assigned subdomain to something more meaningful for your application.
+Before deploying your application, you can change the randomly assigned subdomain to something more meaningful for your application.
 To do that, go to genezio config file - `genezio.yaml` - and modify the `subdomain` field.

 To deploy your application, run the following command in the root directory of your project: